-CA is responsible for deciding where a student will attend school but collaborates closely with school personnel and the youth's caregiver to determine what is in the youth's best interest and to coordinate necessary services.
-Federal law and CPS policy require CA to consider the appropriateness of the current education setting and the proximity to the school in which the child is enrolled at the time of removal when making foster care placement decisions.
-A CA is also responsible for ensuring that every child in foster care has an educational stability plan.
-Federal and state law requires CA to coordinate with the local education agency to ensure that the child remains enrolled in the school the child attended at the time of placement into foster care unless remaining in that school is not in the child's best interest.
-The law further requires that CA coordinate with the local education agency to maintain the child in their most recent school if there is a subsequent change in placement.
-Therefore, in many cases, students should continue to attend the same school they were attending at the time they were removed from their home, even if the caregiver with whom they are now living does not reside in that school district's attendance zone (see page 50).
-When a child does have to be transferred to a new school due to safety or best interest concerns, the student will generally attend the school that is in the attendance zone of the caregiver's residence.
+CA is responsible for deciding where a student will attend school but collaborates closely with school personnel and the student's caregiver to determine what is in the student's best interest and to coordinate necessary services.
+Federal law and CPS policy require CA to consider the appropriateness of the current educational setting and the proximity to the school in which the student is enrolled at the time of removal when making foster care placement decisions.
+A CA is also responsible for ensuring that every student in foster care has an educational stability plan.
+Federal and state law requires CA to coordinate with the local education agency to ensure that the student remains enrolled in the school the student attended at the time of placement into foster care unless remaining in that school is not in the student's best interest.
+The law further requires that CA coordinate with the local education agency to maintain the student in their most recent school if there is a subsequent change in placement.
+Therefore, in many cases, students should continue to attend the same school they were attending at the time they were removed from their home, or their palcement changes, even if the caregiver with whom they are now living does not reside in that school district's attendance zone (see page 48).
+When a student enrolls in a new school due to safety or best interest concerns, the student must enroll in the school that is in the attendance zone of the caregiver's residence.

-ARE BIOLOGICAL PARENTS STILL INVOLVED WHEN A CHILD IS IN FOSTER CARE?
+ARE BIOLOGICAL PARENTS STILL INVOLVED WHEN A STUDENT IS IN FOSTER CARE?
 WHAT IS THE NATURE OF THEIR INVOLVEMENT?
-ARE THEY INVOLVED WITH THE CHILD'S SCHOOL?
+ARE THEY INVOLVED WITH THE STUDENT'S SCHOOL?

 The short answer is-it depends.
 Each case has different dynamics, and decisions are made on a case-by-case basis.
-When a child is in the care and custody of CA, the agency is authorized to make education and other important decisions for the child without parent approval.
-Unless the court has limited a parent's educational rights or an educational decision maker has been appointed, the parent still retains rights to access records directly from the school and to make decisions about the child's education.
-In some circumstances, the child's parent may participate in school-related activities.
-If school staff are contacted by a parent and they are unsure about discussing the child's welfare or scholastic issues, communicating with the student on behalf of the parent, and/or allowing contact with the student, they should contact the caseworker for more information.
+When a student is in the care and custody of CA, the agency is authorized to make educational and other important decisions for the student without parent approval.
+Unless the court has limited a parent's educational rights or an educational decision maker has been appointed, the parent still retains rights to access records directly from the school and to make decisions about the student's education.36 In some circumstances, the student's parent may participate in school-related activities.
+If school staff are contacted by a parent and they are unsure about discussing the student's welfare or scholastic issues, communicating with the student on behalf of the parent and/or allowing contact with the student, they should contact the caseworker for more information.

-WHAT IMPACT DOES THE FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT (FERPA) HAVE ON MY ABILITY TO SHARE EDUCATION INFORMATION ABOUT STUDENTS IN FOSTER CARE?
+WHAT IMPACT DOES THE FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT (FERPA) HAVE ON MY ABILITY TO SHARE EDUCATIONAL INFORMATION ABOUT STUDENTS IN FOSTER CARE?

-Information sharing between child welfare and education is an important element in supporting the academic success of students in foster care.
-The Family Educational Rights and Privacy Act (FERPA) requires schools to protect the confidentiality of a student's education records.
-FERPA is sometimes identified as a barrier to information sharing between child welfare and education agencies.
-However, FERPA's confidentiality protections should not be an obstacle to providing records and information for students in foster care.
+Information sharing between child welfare and education agencies is an important element in supporting the academic success of students in foster care.
+FERPA requires schools to protect the confidentiality of a student's educational records.
+FERPA is sometimes identified as a barrier to information sharing between child welfare and education agencies; however, FERPA's confidentiality protections should not be an obstacle to providing records and information for students in foster care.37